musa-509-spring-2023/assignment02/README.md

     ```

     **Discussion:**
+    I use the part of azavea neighborhood dataset with "university city" neighborhood name which i believe could be used for estimating Penn's campus.
 9. With a query involving PWD parcels and census block groups, find the `geo_id` of the block group that contains Meyerson Hall. `ST_MakePoint()` and functions like that are not allowed.

     **Structure (should be a single value):**